kudobuilder/kudo/test/README.md

 ### Upgrade tests

-These tests are the most heavy ones.
-They live in `upgrade` and use the `kudo-upgrade-test.yaml.tmpl`.
+These tests are the heaviest ones.
+They live in `test/upgrade` and use the `test/kudo-upgrade-test.yaml.tmpl`.
 This suite spins up a single KIND cluster but does not install KUDO.
-Additionally the tests are executed with a parallelism of one.
+Additionally, the tests are executed with a parallelism of one.
 It is therefore possible to install and uninstall KUDO in the tests, which is required for testing upgradability of KUDO.

 To run all upgrade tests:
 ```bash